swoller22/MozaicMaker/README.md

 ![HSV sorted from web](./assets/hsv_sorted_from_web.JPG)

 This result was promising enough to explore in our project.
-Sorting on our example input image data yielded very strong results, and appeared to both lessen ridges and better distribute the colors in our landscape:
+Sorting on our example input image data yields very strong results, and appeared to both lessen ridges and better distribute the colors in our landscape:

 ![Flower Mozaic All](./assets/fromFlowerMozaic.JPG)